NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 Run the tool on Betzy
 ==================

-There are two alternatives to run the tool on Betzy, run either as an interactive (for short test and debug runs) or a batch job (recommended).
-It is also possible to run directly on the login node with ``diag_run``, but it is higly discouraged and not an option.
+There are two alternatives to run the tool on Betzy, either as an interactive (for short test and debug runs) or a batch job (recommended).
+It is also possible to run directly on the login node with ``diag_run``, but it is higly discouraged and not an option (Refer to `Sigma2 HPC policy <https://documentation.sigma2.no/jobs/submitting.html>`_).

+The main purpose to run the tool on Betzy is to get a quick diagnostic of model output when the model is still on-the-fly, but already has some intermediate output been `short-term archived </output/archive_output.html#short-term-archiving>`_ to **/cluster/work/users/$USER/archive** (Refer to :ref:`archive_output`).

+Since the mounted NIRD project disks ``/trd-project*/xx`` are not accessible from the compute nodes, the ``-i``, ``-o`` have to point to ``/cluster/work/users/$USERS/xxx``, with an execption for the ``-w`` option.
+See explanations and examples in the following.

 As interactive job
 ------------------